Slyene/VoiceAssistant/README.md

 # VoiceAssistant

-Nice aaplication with Google TTS and Wolfram Alpha engine
+Nice application with Google TTS and Wolfram Alpha engine